Feincraft/TrulyResponsive/README.md

 ### Considerations

-The Watcher component needs to be present on every screen for Adaptive apps and only on the starting screen of Fixed Screen apps.
+- The Watcher component needs to be present on every screen for Adaptive apps and only on the starting screen of Fixed Screen apps.

-It's recommended to make the starting screen blank, to avoid flickering on initial UX switching.
+- It's recommended to make the starting screen blank, to avoid flickering on initial UX switching.

-When building apps with The Watcher, select the Tablet option:
+- When building apps with The Watcher, select the Tablet option:

 ![](https://github.com/Feincraft/TrulyResponsive/blob/main/AppCreate.png?raw=true)

 Don't worry the app will run perfectly on any device.

+- The Watcher takes breakpoint values from `App.SizeBreakpoints`.
+You can see the value and change the in your app or enable Debug Mode in The Watcher to see current values.